 The Open Invention Network, or OIN, is waging a global campaign to keep Linux out of harm’s way in patent litigation.
 Its efforts have resulted in more than 1,000 companies joining forces to become the largest defense patent management organization in history.

-The Open Invention Network was created in 2005 as a white hat organization to protect Linux from license assaults.
-It has considerable financial backing from original board members that include Google, IBM, NEC, Novell, Philips, Red Hat and Sony.
+The OIN was created in 2005 as a white hat organization to protect Linux from license assaults.
+It has considerable financial backing from original board members that include Google, IBM, NEC, Novell, Philips, Red Hat, and Sony.
 Organizations worldwide have joined the OIN community by signing the free OIN license.

 Organizers founded the Open Invention Network as a bold endeavor to leverage intellectual property to protect Linux.
 Its business model was difficult to comprehend.
 It asked its members to take a royalty-free license and forever forgo the chance to sue other members over their Linux-oriented intellectual property.

 However, the surge in Linux adoptions since then — think server and cloud platforms — has made protecting Linux intellectual property a critically necessary strategy.

 Over the past year or so, there has been a shift in the Linux landscape.
 OIN is doing a lot less talking to people about what the organization is and a lot less explaining why Linux needs protection.
 There is now a global awareness of the centrality of Linux, according to Keith Bergelt, CEO of OIN.

 “We have seen a culture shift to recognizing how OIN benefits collaboration,” he told LinuxInsider.